-Buenos Aires – Bored?
+Bored?
 Sitting at home wishing you had something to do, something to stimulate your interest, your intellect, your skills, your tastebuds?
 In town for just a short time and wishing you knew more about what’s going on in the kitchen behind the scenes of all the food you’ve been eating, or wish you were eating?
 Let’s do something together about that….
-All classes are limited in size (2-4 people, generally if we don’t have at least 2 registered we won’t run the class), allowing for hands-on experience along with a demonstration of new techniques, plenty of discussion, and followed by a meal where we eat what we’ve made in class.
-All public classes are AR$250 per person, per session, unless otherwise noted in the description; to arrange a private class there is a minimum charge for two people, or AR$500, even if only one person attends.
-All classes are in English unless otherwise specified (or requested for private classes).
+All classes are limited in size (1-4 people), allowing for hands-on experience along with a demonstration of new techniques, plenty of discussion, and followed by a meal where we eat what we’ve made in class.
+Classes are us$50 (ar$575) per person, per session, unless otherwise noted in the description (with the exception of if you want a private class limited to one person only, the cost is $65 (ar$750)).
+All classes can be in English or Spanish or both.
 To contact me for more information or register, click on the “E-Mail” link at the top of the page.

 [Note: For all classes, dishes may vary depending on the season and availability of ingredients, if there’s a specific dish that you’re eager to learn, make sure I know that in advance and if it’s possible given ingredients, we’ll include it.]

 These are all stand alone classes, rather than a series.

 - A Classic Lunch – we’ll make empanadas, and follow on with a stove-top grilled steak, the best chimichurri you’ll ever have, and zapallitos rellenos – you’ve seen those green spherical vegetables on every vegetable stand in the city and wondered what they were (globe zucchini) – now find out what to do with them!